Mortens4444/KnightsTale/CONTRIBUTING.md

-- Create and fix test for ChessTableState - Fix Exception.cgs (Lvl4 AI has a problem, not rolling back a move?
-D5-E4)
 - Set AI and get response in Chess.WebApi
 - Fix switch side in Chess.WebApi
 - Move.Promotion should not be automatic